 Patients must have the opportunity to complete an advance statement that expresses their preference on how an episode of severe behavioural disturbance should be dealt with.
-The purpose of this is to minimise the use of restraint, seclusion and LTS.
+The purpose of this is to minimise the use of restraint, seclusion and long-term segregation.
 Nevertheless, the Trust recognises that some patients may indicate, as part of their advance statements, that they would choose seclusion over restraint as a way of managing their behaviour.
-In such circumstances, it must be explained to the patient that the Trust is obliged to attempt de-escalation in the first instance and seclusion is a measure of last resort to be used only for managing behaviour that may harm others and cannot be included in a patients care plan.
+In such circumstances, it must be explained to the patient that the Trust is obliged to attempt de-escalation in the first instance, that seclusion is a measure of last resort to be used only for managing behaviour that may harm others, and that its use cannot be included in a care plan.